energy-modelling-toolkit/hydro-power-database/README.md

 The storage capacity is reported only when directly available from the source, thus is **not** estimated or derived from the other variables.

 This dataset is released under [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).
+This dataset is an open project and it is not an official product of the European Commission.

 ## Discuss & Contribute
 If you have any question or comment the best way would be to add a post in the Issues to keep track of open and closed issues/questions.
-If you want to contribute please [send me an email](mailto:matteo.de-felice@ec.europa.eu) or submit a Pull Request on this repository.
+If you want to contribute please [send me an email](mailto:matteo.defelice@outlook.copm) or submit a Pull Request on this repository.

 ## Author and contributors
 Here a list of all the people which have personally contributed to this dataset.
 If you think that your name should be here please send me an email.

-   - Matteo De Felice, JRC: main author
+   - Matteo De Felice: main author
    - Konstantinos Kanellopoulos, JRC
    - Ignacio Hidalgo-González, JRC
    - [Kachirayil Febin](https://github.com/febinka)